Arts Network Ottawa aims to top Fund that supports local artists

 The Fund ensures that the local arts community can make regular use of the Centre’s professional and unique spaces, including the Harold-Shenkman Hall, Richcraft Theatre, Ottawa Citizen Dance Studio, Emmy and Victor Abboud Music Studio, Minto Orléans Agora, LaLande+Doyle Exhibition Space and the Trinity Art Gallery.

-As stewards of the Fund and a proud Resident Arts Partner of the Shenkman Arts Centre, AOE Arts Council’s Finance Committee implemented an enhanced investment strategy in 2016 with the City of Ottawa Treasury to enhance and protect the investment return of the Fund in perpetuity.
+As stewards of the Fund and a proud Resident Arts Partner of the Shenkman Arts Centre, Arts Network Ottawa’s Finance Committee implemented an enhanced investment strategy in 2016 with the City of Ottawa Treasury to enhance and protect the investment return of the Fund in perpetuity.

 In this past year, the Fund distributed $97,004 to Ottawa’s arts community.